DIY Asbestos Removal

 Asbestos is a highly carcinogenic agent which can cause a wide range of health problems, from asbestosis and COPD to lung cancer and mesothelioma.
 There is no safe level of exposure to asbestos, as all national and worldwide health agencies agree.
 Thus, we cannot stress enough the importance of hiring a team of professionals to properly attend to the hazardous materials in your home, as they underwent adequate training in this respect and have the required experience to deal with such a challenging and dangerous job.

-While the cost of asbestos removal services may be quite high, varying between $1,500 and $30,000, depending on the extent of the project, since it requires utmost attention, plenty of time, as well as expensive protective equipment, we believe it is worth to hire a licensed company instead of attempting to remove asbestos yourself for the sake of your and your family’s health.
-Additionally, a poorly carried out asbestos removal job can easily lead to environmental contamination, as fibers are microscopic and spread around very fast.
+While the cost of asbestos removal services may be quite high, varying between $1,500 and $30,000, depending on the extent of the project, since it requires utmost attention, plenty of time, as well as expensive protective equipment, we believe it is worth hiring a licensed company instead of attempting to remove asbestos yourself for the sake of your and your family’s health.
+Additionally, a poorly carried-out asbestos removal job can easily lead to environmental contamination, as fibers are microscopic and spread around very fast.

 Nonetheless, removing asbestos by yourself from your own house is not illegal in the U.S. Accordingly, homeowners are legally allowed to perform asbestos removal as long as they comply with the following requirements: